 Key benefits of the residency program at JFK Johnson Rehabilitation Institute include:

 - Broad exposure to clinical cases seen in the field of PM&R.

 - 1-to-1 Resident-to-Attending supervision.

-- Hands-on training with spasticity management, including Botox injections and baclofen pump refills.
+- Hands-on training with spasticity management, including Botulinum toxin injections and baclofen pump refills.

 - Hands-on training with electrodiagnostic testing.

 - Hands-on training with peripheral joint injections—training both with PM&R physicians and an Orthopedic surgeon on separate rotations.

 - Inpatient rotations caring for patients with: stroke, traumatic brain injury, neuromuscular diseases, Parkinson’s disease, musculoskeletal disorders, cardiopulmonary disease, cancer, spinal cord injuries and others.

 - Outpatient rotations include training with specialists in the following fields: musculoskeletal medicine, electrodiagnostic medicine, sports medicine, rheumatologic disease, pain management, spasticity management, prosthetics and orthotics, Parkinson’s disease and neuromuscular disease, Wheelchair evaluations, pediatric rehabilitation, Aftercare program and spinal cord injury.

 At JFK Johnson Rehabilitation Institute, residents: